Crispy Nuts: Why and How to Soak Your Nuts

 - Buy raw nuts (organic are best, but I sometimes settle for non-organic).

 - Combine 4 cups nuts with 1 TB unrefined sea salt.

 - Cover nuts with warm water and leave to soak in a warm place for 6 hours to overnight, depending on the variety of nut.

-- Drain nuts and dehydrate in a warm oven, at the lowest possible temperature.
+- Dehydrate in a warm oven, at the lowest possible temperature.
 My oven goes down to 170° F. [Since I originally published this post, I have switched over to using a dehydrator.]

 - Allow to cool and store in an airtight container.

 We keep a regular supply of Crispy Almonds, Cashews, Walnuts and Sunflower Seeds.
 I’ve also done Macadamia Nuts and many variations of Almonds: Slivered, Sliced, etc.

 For all of the above, except Cashews, the nuts are soaked overnight and dried in the oven for 12-24 hours.
 Cashews require a bit more care, in that they should be soaked for no longer than 6 hours.
 You can also dry them more quickly at a higher oven temperature (200-250°).